Primož Ramovš: Life

 Ramovš was born in Ljubljana, then the administrative centre of the Slovenian part of the Kingdom of Serbs, Croats and Slovenes.
 He studied at the Ljubljana Academy of Music from 1935 to 1941 under Slavko Osterc.
 Afterwards, he studied in Siena under Vito Frazzi in 1941 and in Rome with Goffredo Petrassi and Alfredo Casella from 1941 to 1943.
 From 1945, he worked as a librarian at the Slovenian Academy of Sciences and Arts and was the director of its library from 1952 until 1987.
 He also taught at the Ljubljana Conservatory from 1948 to 1964.
 He died in Ljubljana at the age of 78 years.

 Musical style

 Ramovš was a pioneer of Slovenian musical avant-garde and one of the most prolific Slovenian composers.
-His early works are neoclassical in style, but later works employ serialism and other modernist techniques.
-He wrote almost exclusively instrumental music, which he found inspiration for in the abstract world.
-He often experimented, even in very extreme sense.
-"If the result is negative, it will fall away by itself, but if it is positive, then it will be a new step in the development of music, which should never stop, but must go hand in hand with the times to build up our culture."
+Throughout his career, Ramovš wrote almost exclusively instrumental music, for which he found inspiration in the abstract world.
+His early works are neoclassical in style, but during the 1950s he adopted a more modern style and became a leader of the Slovenian avant-garde.
+His works from the 1960s and 70s employ serialism and other modernist techniques, including experiments bordering on graphic notation and use of indeterminacy.
+He often experimented, even in very extreme sense: "If the result is negative, it will fall away by itself, but if it is positive, then it will be a new step in the development of music, which should never stop, but must go hand in hand with the times to build up our culture."